Appalachian dulcimer: Fret placement

 The frets of the Appalachian dulcimer are typically arranged in a diatonic scale.
 This is in contrast with instruments like the guitar or banjo, which are fretted chromatically.
 As early as the mid-1950s some makers began to include at least one additional fret, usually the so-called "six and a half", "6½" or "6+" fret a half step below the octave.
 This enables one to play in the Ionian mode when tuned to D3-A3-D4 (the traditional tuning for the Mixolydian mode), where the scale starts on the open (unfretted) string.
 This arrangement is often found to be more conducive to chord-melody play.
 It also became common to add a fret one octave up from the 6+ fret, called the "13+" fret, and by the late 1970s these additional frets had become standard.

 Eventually, some builders began to offer further additional frets at the "1+" and "8+" positions or (as an alternative) the "4+" and "11+" positions.
 These additional frets facilitate the use of still more scales and modes without retuning.
-As was probably inevitable, this trend eventually led to the availability of fully chromatic dulcimers, with twelve frets per octave, permitting playing in any key without re-tuning.
-Chromatic fretting, however, remains somewhat controversial among dulcimer players, with traditionalists preferring what they feel is the greater authenticity of the diatonic fingerboard.
+This trend eventually led to the availability of fully chromatic dulcimers, with twelve frets per octave, permitting playing in any key without re-tuning.
+The Original Chromatic Mountain Dulcimer was a Diatonic Mountain Dulcimer that has been converted by adding 5 Extra frets (0+, 1+, 3+, 4+, & 6+) in all Octaves so it can play in every key for more flexibility.
+Chromatic fretting used to be controversial among dulcimer players, with traditionalists preferring what they feel is the greater authenticity of the diatonic fingerboard.